 The card has a $95 annual fee.
-Currently, cardholders who spend at least $4,000 on purchases within the first three months of account opening qualify for a 60,000-point bonus.
-Those points are worth $750 when redeemed for travel through the portal.
+Currently, cardholders can Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 The card also doesn't charge any foreign transaction fees, meaning it's a great card for international travelers.

 This card also offers a good sign-up bonus: Earn 140,000 bonus points after spending $3,000 on purchases within the first three months of account opening.

 IHG (InterContinental Hotels Group) is a massive hotel company with almost 5,300 hotels all over the world including brands such as:

 - InterContinental® Hotels & Resorts

 - Hotel Indigo®

 - Holiday Inn Club Vacations®

 - Crowne Plaza®